microsoft/onnxruntime-inference-examples/mobile/examples/basic_usage/ios/readme.md

 ## Build and run

-Open the generated .xcworkspace file in Xcode to build and run the example.
+Open the generated OrtBasicUsage.xcworkspace file in Xcode to build and run the example.